How to Take REYATAZ

 - Pregnancy: REYATAZ 300 mg with ritonavir 100 mg once daily with food, with dosing modifications if used with certain other medicines.

-- Do not change your dose or stop taking REYATAZ without first talking with your healthcare provider.
-It is important to stay under a healthcare provider's care while taking REYATAZ.
+- Do not change your dose or stop taking REYATAZ unless your healthcare provider tells you to.

-- When your supply of REYATAZ (atazanavir sulfate) starts to run low, get more from your healthcare provider or pharmacy.
+When your supply of REYATAZ starts to run low, get more from your healthcare provider or pharmacy.
 It is important not to run out of REYATAZ.
-The amount of HIV in your blood may increase if the medicine is stopped for even a short time.
+The amount of HIV-1 in your blood may increase if the medicine is stopped for even a short time.
+The virus may become resistant to REYATAZ and harder to treat.

 The importance of taking HIV medications regularly